23 Best Business Blog Examples In 2024

 Furthermore, instead of immediately hitting you with a popup, Brew Tea Co has a floating button in the bottom left corner to remind you of the offer in exchange for an email.

-Note: Instead of asking for emails, offer something in return, and you may end up growing your list faster.
+Note: Instead of asking for emails, offer something in return, and you may grow your list faster.

 21. Farm To People